- Joining the pension

 Your investment options

-When you join the Howdens Retirement Savings Plan your money is automatically invested in the low-involvement option.
-Howdens and their adviser have chosen this as it's considered an appropriate option for many people's pension plan investments.
+When you join the Faithful + Gould Personal Pension Plan your money is automatically invested in the low-involvement option.
+Faithful + Gould and their adviser have specifically selected this for your company pension as it’s believed to be an appropriate option for most members’ pension plan investments.

 Unless you decide to move your money into another investment this is where it will stay invested.
 You should review this option and check it's suitable for your needs.